Patio Umbrella Buying Guide | How to Buy a Patio Umbrella

 The first step to finding your shady soulmate is determining what size you need.
 To find the right size umbrella and umbrella base for the various types of patio sets, check out our Patio Umbrella Size Guide & Chart.

 Patio Umbrella Styles

-Market umbrellas are constructed with 4 to 8 crossbars coming off a center pole for support, and are available in many different shapes and sizes.
-Market umbrellas can be used freestanding or with a patio table that will accommodate the pole.
+Market umbrellas are constructed with 4 to 8 crossbars coming off a center pole for support and can be used freestanding or with a patio table.

 A high-performance 100% solution-dyed acrylic, Sunbrella is one of the most well-known brands in the outdoor furniture industry.
 Made to withstand rain, UV rays, fading, and stains, it's easy to clean and mildew resistant.

 These umbrellas tilt by pushing a button that releases a lock, allowing the canopy to be adjusted.
 Releasing the button locks the umbrella into place.
 This is a low-cost option that is quick and easy to operate.

 For a hands-on approach, rotational tilt umbrellas are adjusted by pushing the ribs in a clockwise direction until the desired location is met.
 To return it to an upright position, rotate the ribs counterclockwise.

 Bases are a must-have for any patio umbrella.
 Even when being used with a table, it will lack stability without a base.
 Cantilever umbrellas will come standard with a base, but for all others, check out our Patio Umbrella Size Guide to find the right base for your umbrella.